StringPotatoTheory/twitch-kick-stream-recorder/README.md

 ```shell script
 kill %1
 ```

 ### On Windows

-You can run the scipt from `cmd` or [terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab), by simply going to the directory where the script is located at and using command:
+You can run the script from `cmd` or [terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab), by simply going to the directory where the script is located at and using command:

 ```shell script
 python twitch-recorder.py
 ```

 The optional parameters should work exactly the same as on Linux.